vettom/vettom.github.io/docs/Reference/Certification/gke.md

 - Location
     - Zonal
     - Regional
-- Fleet : Logically grou cluster.
+- Fleet : Logically group cluster.
 For outside project only CLI option to register
 - Nodepool upgrade
     - Surge : Manage how many nodes at a time rolling
     - Blue/green